Chris Graves

 I am continuing my research into the 2016 deaths of eight members of a rural Ohio family allegedly at the hands of four members of another family in the foothills of Appalachia.
 In 2021, I was featured discussing the victims in the case on the iHeartRadio podcast: "Piketon Massacre: Return to Pike County."

-I am the mother of two adult daughters and live in Lincoln, Nebraska.
+I am the mother of two adult daughters and live in Omaha, Nebraska.